jpritikin/coach/content/posts/ifiodvdvol2.md

     T->>J: As you're listened to this, what's happening?
 28:42 J->>T: I hate seeing her like this.
     T->>J: We're going to ask that part to step back.
     Note over T: Was that a shame protector?
-I'm sketical!
+I'm skeptical!
     T->>J: Can you take the apology in?
     T->>J: Are there parts of you that can believe?
     J->>T: Yes and no